President Biden's approval rating in free fall, new national poll shows

 By a 49%-43% margin, those surveyed said Trump’s had a mainly negative impact on the GOP.
 Fifty-one percent of Americans said Trump’s been undermining democracy since the 2020 presidential election, with 39% saying he’s been protecting democracy.

-"While a majority of Americans say, ‘been there, done that’ about Trump, and half feed he has damaged the underpinnings of democracy, support for the former president within the GOP has grown, Quinnipiac University polling analyst Tim Malloy noted.
+"While a majority of Americans say, ‘been there, done that’ about Trump, and half feel he has damaged the underpinnings of democracy, support for the former president within the GOP has grown, Quinnipiac University polling analyst Tim Malloy noted.

 CLICK HERE TO GET THE FOX NEWS APP